 All witches had a spirit animal or familiar who was in the service of the witch, the familiars were well treated by the witches.
 They assisted in the diagnosis of illness and helped the white witches, wizards and sorcerers find the source of witchcraft, some familiars were fairies.

-Those involved in magic often relate to the mysticism of Atlantis, it was said to be a place of peace, harmony, enlightenment and magic, it was an ancient island civilization.
-Thought to house magical societies and was the home of initiates of secret tradition, much was based on the power of crystals.
-Atlantis was a vibrant, active and spiritual society filled with aware and enlightened beings.
+Those involved in magic often relate to the mysticism of Atlantis, it was said to be a place of peace, harmony, enlightenment and magic.
+It was an ancient island civilization thought to house magical societies and was the home of initiates of secret tradition.
+Much was based on the power of crystals and Atlantis was a vibrant, active and spiritual society filled with aware and enlightened beings.

 Witchcraft these days is the celebration of an ancient art, the world has an entirely different attitude towards the witches of this era.
 It is a practice that celebrates women and reveres nature, with many witches celebrating eight seasonal festivals, embracing many and varied influences.
 The witches of today are aligned with nature and have an intuitive understanding, they want to become as one with their art and their day to day life.
 Modern witchcraft offers the encompassing of spirituality, nature and the world at large.
 Many witches these days are drawn to Romanticism, this values a spirituality that seeks harmony with all things.
 Within this movement a sacred circle is created and from this circle gods and goddesses can be invoked for guidance, healing and magic practices, this movement draws inspiration from the past.